-Office of Disability Service (ODS) professionals are committed to ensuring equal access for all qualifying individuals to TTU's academic and physical environments, and further dedicated to providing quality services to students and faculty, through a variety of resources including academic adjustments, assistive technology and software, as well as other support programs that promote awareness of the law and other disability-related topics.
+Go to information for Independent Programs.

 Office of Disability Services professionals envision a supportive, open, and accessible campus environment in which administration, faculty, staff, and students partner together to provide an excellent educational experience for everyone, with compassion, mutual respect for the spirit of the law, and dedication to the concept of universal design.